kaorahi/katawrap/README.md

 * The required fields `id`, `rules`, etc. are added if they are missing.
 * Turns outside the given `moves` are dropped from `analyzeTurns`.
 * By default, all turns are analyzed when `analyzeTurns`, `analyzeTurnsEvery`, etc. are completely missing.
-If the option `-only-last` is given, only the last turn is analyzed in such cases.
+If the option `-only-last` is given, only the last turn is analyzed as with original KataGo in such cases.

 Aliases are also accepted: